togethercca/togethercca.github.io/_pages/ccaCoreDataserviceApi.md

 # Authentication

 The Core Dataservices supports the OAuth2 Bearer Authentication.
-Requests that require authentiation will return `403 Forbidden` if not authentication is provided.
+Requests that require authentiation will return `401 not authorized` if not authentication is provided.

 ## Client Authentication